 The new approach may make the medication available to more people without having to take antiretroviral drugs.
 Gene therapy may be a key to curing HIV.
-A patient with leukemia in the US became the first woman and the second person to ever be cured of HIV after undergoing a bone marrow transplant.
+A patient with leukaemia in the US became the first woman and the second person to ever be cured of HIV after undergoing a bone marrow transplant.

 This patient received cord blood from a donor who had tested positive for HIV.
 She is now in remission for 14 months.
 Her treatment did not require antiretroviral drugs.